 There are many challenges ahead associated with the development of Ipswich.
-This document is the key strategy document that will shape that development.
-We look forward to working with our partners to implement the strategy contained within.
+This document is the key strategy document that will help shape that development.
+We look forward to working with our partners to implement the strategy contained within the adopted Core Strategy and Policies document and this subsequent focused review.